Dean151/Dean-Blog/about.md

 This blog is powered by [Jekyll][jekyll], and uses a customized version of [Jekyll Minima][jekyll-minima] as theme.

 All pages are *free of any social media tracker*: No other javascript than my self-hosted [Matomo][matomo]'s are ever included.\\
 Social media share links are just links.
-They have *no idea* you're reading one of my stories you click one of them!
+They have *no idea* you're reading one of my stories until you click one of the buttons!

 The server is a VPS provided by [OVH][ovh] and is powered by [Debian][debian] and [Nginx][nginx].